 The filmmakers have taken a female icon, a SUPERhero, who in the first film single-handedly jumped out of a foxhole during a firefight, crossed no-man’s land and saved a French town—and let her boyfriend mansplain to her what she “has to do.”
 And she does it.
 This disempowers a woman who is not just the hero, but a superhero.
 And if she’s not the decider, why should we bother watching?
 We no longer care about what happens next.

 This is not only a structural error, but a monumental, culturally tone-deaf structural error for a film about a female superhero.
 In the living room I watched in, everyone was angry– but especially the women who loved the first movie because it showed a just, powerful woman kicking serious ass on screen.

 This isn’t the only film to undercut its female action hero in the climactic scene.
 My favorite example before this was 1994’s River Wild, in which Meryl Streep spends the film being tortured by Kevin Bacon, only to have David Straithairn pop up magically at the end to kill him for her.
 But of course that was 26 years ago.

 It’s also not the only superhero movie to undercut it’s lead and weaken the film.
 When the big-money sequel pressure is on, it’s hard to stay the course and make a great movie.

-Fortunately, even if the movie doesn’t work, it does provide Story 101 lesson for the rest of us.
+Fortunately, even if Wonder Woman 1984 doesn’t work, it does provide Story 101 lesson for the rest of us.
 Let your hero get into big trouble, really suffer, and the audience will love you when she figures out how to get out of it– all by herself.